ixtenu/acmerc/README.md

 - [bin/9s](bin/9s) is a Sam launch script.
 Sam is the other text editor in plan9port, older and simpler.
 - [install.sh](install.sh) creates symlinks for `9a` and `9s` in `$HOME/bin`.
+- [bin/Getall](bin/Getall) is a script to execute `Get` on all non-dirty windows (the inverse of the built-in `Putall` command, which executes `Put` on all dirty windows).
+Useful after an operation like `git pull` has updated many open files.
 - [bin/Eput](bin/Eput) is a crude solution for post-hoc expansion of tabs to spaces within Acme.
 A better solution is to use one of the [Acme forks](links.md#forks) that implement tab expansion.